 MIT's program in architecture was the first established in the United States.
-Notable alumnus I. M. Pei ’40 designed four buildings for the MIT campus.
+Notable alumnus and Pritzker Prize winner I. M. Pei ’40 designed four buildings for the MIT campus.

-The MIT Museum draws over 108,000 visitors each year to programs and exhibitions exploring the foundations and frontiers of science and technology.
+The MIT Museum draws nearly 125,000 visitors each year to programs and exhibitions exploring the foundations and frontiers of science and technology.

-The Student Loan Art Program allows MIT students to borrow valuable artworks to hang in their living spaces.
+The Student Loan Art Program allows MIT students to borrow hundreds of works of art to hang in their living spaces.

 The Eugene McDermott Award in the Arts at MIT celebrates innovative talents in all arts disciplines and is one of the most generous cultural honors in the United States.
 Recent recipients of the award include architect David Adjaye (2016), artist Olafur Eliasson (2014), and director, filmmaker, playwright, and actor Robert Lepage (2012).